etShaw-zh/jianjunxiao.github.io/publications.md

 > 社区型课程教学范式研究. -->

 <!-- ##### **Coming Soon**
+> **Xiao, J.**, Li, L., Kong, X. & Wang, C., Does the Pedagogical Conversational Agent Promote Effective Learning in cMOOC?
+Insights from Integrating Social and Cognitive Presence.

+> **Xiao, J.**, Tian, Y., & Wang, C., Collaborative AI-in-the-Loop Pedagogical Conversational Agent to Enhance Social and Cognitive Presence in cMOOC.

 > **Xiao, J.**, Exploring the Role of Reciprocity and Connectivist Interaction Engagement Levels in
 cMOOCs: An Automated Relational Event Modeling Approach.

-> **Xiao, J.**, Enhancing Social and Cognitive Presence in cMOOC forums: The Role of Pedagogical Conversational Agents.

 > Wang, C., Xu, Y., & **Xiao, J.**, Who Will be the Group Leader in Open Collaborative Problem Solving?
 Analysis Based on the Structural Hole Theory. -->